ivan-markov-666/nest-js-boilerplate/learn.md

 5. Added a new JSON file at the project's root: './example.json'.
 In this file, we will store the data sent from the client to the server.
 6. Added new code to the controller file: './example/example.bad-practice.service.ts'.
 See the file for more details.
 7. Updated './example/example.controller.ts' file.
 See the file for more details.
-8. Start the server and test the new code by executing the following cURL commands:
+8. Start the server.
+9. Test the new code.
+The './example.http' file was updated.
+Or you can test by executing the following cURL commands:
 > curl http://localhost:3000/example

 Check the server's console for the response.
 The response should be an empty object.